jhsware/inferno-bootstrap/README.md

 $ npm install -S inferno-bootstrap inferno inferno-component bootstrap@4.0.0-beta.2
 ```

-To import transpiled code you import from the `/dist` directory:
+To use the components without requiring transpilation you import from the `/dist` directory:

 ```JavaScript
 import Input from 'inferno-bootstrap/dist/Form/Input'
 ```

 You can get a nicer debugging experience by importing your
 components from the original source code in the `/lib` directory.
-However this requires that you transpile node_module imports and add the contents of the .babelrc config file from this repos to your project:
+However this requires that you transpile `node_module/inferno-bootstrap` imports and add the contents of the .babelrc config file from this repos to your project:

 ```JavaScript
 import Input from 'inferno-bootstrap/lib/Form/Input'